grbeno/llm_apps-cli/Readme.md

 ```
 ollama run <model_name>:<param>b
 ```
-In the case of using an open-source model from Ollama, you need to run the command before the LangChain's `OllamaLLM` instance handles it.
+In the case of using an open-source model from Ollama, you need to run the command before using Langapp.

 ---